Adam Kadmon: Gnosticism

-In the Pistis Sophia the Aeon Jeu is called the First Man, he is the overseer of the Light, messenger of the First Precept, and constitutes the forces of the Heimarmene.
-In the Books of Jeu this "great Man" is the King of the Light-treasure, he is enthroned above all things and is the goal of all souls.
+In the ‘’Pistis Sophia‘’, the Aeon Jeu is called the First Man, he is the overseer of the Light, messenger of the First Precept, and constitutes the forces of the Heimarmene.
+In the ‘’Books of Jeu‘’ this “great Man” is the King of the Light-treasure, he is enthroned above all things and is the goal of all souls.

 According to the Naassenes, the Protanthropos is the first element; the fundamental being before its differentiation into individuals.
-"The Son of Man" is the same being after it has been individualized into existing things and thus sunk into matter.
+“The Son of Man” is the same being after it has been individualized into existing things and thus sunk into matter.

-The Gnostic Anthrôpos, therefore, or Adamas, as it is sometimes called, is a cosmogonic element, pure mind as distinct from matter, mind conceived hypostatically as emanating from God and not yet darkened by contact with matter.
+The Gnostic Anthrôpos, therefore, or ‘’Adamas’’, as it is sometimes called, is a cosmogonic element, pure mind as distinct from matter, mind conceived hypostatically as emanating from God and not yet darkened by contact with matter.
 This mind is considered as the reason of humanity, or humanity itself, as a personified idea, a category without corporeality, the human reason conceived as the World-Soul.
-The same idea, somewhat modified, occurs in Hermetic literature, especially the Poimandres.
+The same idea, somewhat modified, occurs in Hermetic literature, especially the ‘’Poimandres‘’.

 In Manichaeism

-A portion of these Gnostic teachings, when combined with Zoroastrian mythology, furnished Mani with his particular doctrine of the original man.
-He even retains the Jewish designations "Adam Kadmon" (= אדם קדמון) and "Nakhash Kadmon" (= נחש קדמון), as may be seen in the Fihrist.
+A portion of these Gnostic teachings, when combined with Zoroastrianism, furnished Mani with his particular doctrine of the original man.
+He even retains the Jewish designations “Adam Kadmon” (= אדם קדמון) and “Nakhash Kadmon” (= נחש קדמון), as may be seen in ‘’Al-Fihrist‘’.
 But, according to Mani, the original man is fundamentally distinct from the first father of the human race.
 He is a creation of the King of Light, and is therefore endowed with five elements of the kingdom of light; whereas Adam really owes his existence to the kingdom of darkness, and only escapes belonging altogether to the number of demons through the fact that he bears the likeness of the original man in the elements of light contained within him.
-The Gnostic doctrine of the identity of Adam, as the original man, with the Messiah appears in Mani in his teaching of the "Redeeming Christ," who has His abode in the sun and moon, but is identical with the original man.
+The Gnostic doctrine of the identity of Adam, as the original man, with the Messiah appears in Mani in his teaching of the “Redeeming Christ,” who has his abode in the sun and moon, but is identical with the original man.
 It also appears in this theory that Adam was the first of the sevenfold series of true prophets, comprising Adam, Seth, Noah, Abraham, Zoroaster, Buddha, and Jesus.
 The stepping-stone from the Gnostic original man to Manichaeism was probably the older Mandaean conception, which may have exercised great influence.
-Of this conception, however, there remains in the later Mandaean writings little more than the expression "Gabra Ḳadmaya" (Adam Ḳadmon).
+Of this conception, however, there remains in the later Mandaean writings little more than the expression “Gabra Ḳadmaya” (Adam Ḳadmon).

 In Mandaeism

-Adam Kasia, also referred to using the portmanteau Adakas in the Ginza Rabba, means "the hidden Adam" in Mandaic.
-The hidden Adam is also called Adam Qadmaiia (The First Adam).
-In Mandaeism, it means the soul of the first man and the soul of every human.
-Adam Kasia shows many similarities with the Jewish idea of Adam Kadmon.
+‘’Adam Kasia‘’, also referred to using the portmanteau ‘’Adakas’’ in the ‘’Ginza Rabba‘’, means “the hidden Adam” in Mandaic.
+The hidden Adam is also called ‘’Adam Qadmaiia’’ (“First Adam”) or ‘’Gabra Qadmaiia ‘’ (“First Man”).
+In Mandaeism, it means the soul (‘’nišimta‘’) of the first man and the soul of every human. ‘’Adam Kasia’’ shows many similarities with the Jewish idea of Adam Kadmon.